-Patrick J. Adams Apologizes After Fans Accuse Him of Body-Shaming a Woman on Instagram
+Patrick J. Adams Apologizes After Fans Accuse Him of Bullying Woman Who Called Him 'Chunky'

 “She laughs and falls asleep,” he continued.
 “And …. scene.”

-On Monday, Adams issued an apology and explained his actions after fans called him out for body-shaming the woman.
+On Monday, Adams issued an apology and explained his actions after fans called him out for bullying the woman.

 “Yesterday I posted a photo of a woman who did some casual body shaming of my wife and I in the airport,” he wrote.
 “My intention was solely to put a face to the people who think that sort of glancing commentary is necessary, helpful or funny.
 Some of the comments on the post instead said I was being a bully and should have taken the “high road” (some also doubled down on the body shaming.
 Thumbs up guys!)”